NXT TakeOver: Stand & Deliver: Background

-The event was held at the WWE Performance Center in Orlando, Florida.
+Due to the COVID-19 pandemic, the 34th NXT TakeOver event, and inaugural Stand & Deliver, was produced by way of a bio-secure bubble called the Capitol Wrestling Center, which was hosted at the WWE Performance Center in Orlando, Florida.

-NXT TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-While originally exclusive to the WWE Network, NXT TakeOver events also became available on traditional pay-per-view (PPV) beginning with TakeOver 31 in October 2020.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+While originally exclusive to the WWE Network, TakeOver events also became available on traditional pay-per-view (PPV) beginning with TakeOver 31 in October 2020.

-Announced during the March 10, 2021, episode of NXT, Stand & Deliver was scheduled as the 34th NXT TakeOver event.
-It was also the only two-night TakeOver, airing on April 7 and 8, 2021, subsequently being the only TakeOver to be held on a Wednesday and Thursday night.
-Both nights aired on the WWE Network, making it the first WWE in-ring event to air on Peacock's WWE Network channel in the United States after the shutdown of the standalone version of the American WWE Network on April 4.
+Announced during the March 10, 2021, episode of NXT, Stand & Deliver was scheduled as the 34th TakeOver event, and the first-ever two-night TakeOver, taking place on April 7 and 8, 2021, during the week of WrestleMania 37, subsequently being the only TakeOver to be held on a Wednesday and Thursday night.
+Both nights were broadcast on WWE's livestreaming platforms, Peacock in the United States and the WWE Network internationally, which made it WWE's first in-ring event to livestream on Peacock after the shutdown of the standalone American version of the WWE Network on April 4.
 The first night was also simulcast in NXTs normal timeslot on the USA Network, making it the only TakeOver to air on USA and on cable television.
 This was also the final NXT event to air in the Wednesday night timeslot, as NXT began airing on Tuesdays on April 13.
-The second night aired on traditional PPV in addition to the livestreaming platforms.
+The second night also aired on traditional PPV.
 Guitarist Nita Strauss performed "The Star-Spangled Banner" on Night 1, while musician Poppy performed her song "Say Cheese" on Night 2.

 Impact of the COVID-19 pandemic

 As a result of the COVID-19 pandemic that began affecting the industry in mid-March 2020, WWE had to present the majority of its programming from a behind closed doors set.
-NXT's programming was initially held at NXT's home base of Full Sail University in Winter Park, Florida.
-In October 2020, NXT's events were moved to the WWE Performance Center in Orlando, Florida, featuring the "Capitol Wrestling Center" setup, an homage to the Capitol Wrestling Corporation, the predecessor to WWE.
-Like the WWE ThunderDome utilized for Raw and SmackDown's programming, LED boards were placed around the Performance Center so that fans could attend virtually, while additionally, friends and family members of the wrestlers were in attendance, along with a limited number of actual live fans, divided from each other by plexiglass walls.
+NXT's programming was initially held at NXT's home venue at the time, Full Sail University in Winter Park, Florida.
+In October 2020, NXT's events were moved to the Capitol Wrestling Center, a bio-secure bubble that was hosted at the WWE Performance Center in Orlando, Florida.
+Like the WWE ThunderDome utilized for Raw and SmackDown's programming, LED boards were placed around the Performance Center so that fans could attend virtually, while additionally and unlike the ThunderDome, friends and family members of the wrestlers were in attendance, along with a limited number of actual live fans, divided from each other by plexiglass walls.

 For TakeOver: Stand & Deliver, seating capacity was increased at the Capitol Wrestling Center, with extra rows of seats being added, and the plexiglass dividers being removed.
 Fans, however, were still required to wear masks, and were given free COVID tests prior to entering, with a negative test needed to enter.